gdraheim/timetrack-odoo/FEATURES.md

 "-D" and "-d" option are equally used for csv-style data meant originally for the Odoo import button in the Odoo web UI.

+### daysrange specifications

+The zeit2odoo script can take a while to query the existing Odoo database.

+Instead of comparing all data (actually the current year) one should try to limit the days that may get summarized or updated.

+* use "M01" ...
+"M12" for single months
+* use "M01-M03" ....
+"M10-M12" for quarters
+* use "lastweek" for the last week
+* use "last" for beforelastweek up to the current day
+* use "latest" for lastweek up to the current day

+These are actually shorthands for "-a 12.01." beginning to "-b 30.01." for the last day to be synchronized.
+Using "-b 99.01." is a shorthand for the last day in that month.
+(Note that "-a 01.01. -b 01.02." is a dayrange of 32 days and may not do the expected thing).

+* jira2data.py M01 -m ~/mapping.zeit.txt odoo